getsentry/sentry-docs/src/collections/_documentation/apm/distributed-tracing.md

 ---

 {% capture __alert_content -%}
-Sentry's Application Performance Monitoring (APM) features are currently in beta.
-For more details about APM access, feel free to reach out at [https://sentry.io/for/apm/](https://sentry.io/for/apm/).
+Sentry's Performance features are currently in beta.
+For more details about Performance access, feel free to reach out at [https://sentry.io/for/performance/](https://sentry.io/for/performance/).
 {%- endcapture -%}
 {%- include components/alert.html
     title="Note"